ashishpatel26/datascienv/README.md

-# Data Science Environment in Single Line
+# Data Science Environment Setup in Single Line
 datascience is package that helps your to setup your environment in single line of code with all dependency and it is also include pyforest that provide single line of import all required ml libraries